Riggs Road Line

-The Riggs Road Line, designated as the Riggs Road–Adelphi Line on Route P15, and Riggs Road–White Oak Line on Route P16, are bus routes operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red and Green Lines of the Washington Metro & Adelphi (P15) or White Oak Medical Center (P16).
-Routes P15 & P16 operates every 20 minutes during peak hours and route P16 operates every 20 minutes at other times on weekdays, and 30-60 minutes on the weekends.
+The Riggs Road Line, designated as the Riggs Road–Adelphi Line on Route P15, and Riggs Road–White Oak Line on Route P16, are bus routes operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red, Green and Yellow Lines of the Washington Metro & Adelphi (P15) or White Oak Medical Center (P16).
+Routes P15 & P16 operate every 20 minutes during peak hours and route P16 operates every 20 minutes at other times on weekdays, and 30-60 minutes on the weekends.
 P15 trips are roughly 32 minutes long and P16 trips are roughly 55 minutes long.